mchorse/snb/README.md

 # License

-S&B mod's code is licensed under MIT license.
-See [LICENSE.md](./LICENSE.md) file for more information about the license.
+S&B mod's code is licensed under GNU GPL v3.0 license.
+See [LICENSE](./LICENSE) file for more information about the license.